 Becoming La Parka

 Who’s the owner of a character in any entertainment field?
 The company that legally owns the copyright or trademark?
 The person under the mask and costume that puts his body on the line?
 The one who brought out the personality of something that began as a concept?
 Therein lies the fight over death’s name.

 Only in Mexico could there be a wrestler dressed as a skeleton representing the Grim Reaper who, from the beginning, failed to invoke fear but instead instilled laughter and almost complete acceptance from the fans.

 This celebration and even worshipping of death originates from traditional Mexican arts and culture before any European influences conquered the native Aztecs.
-Death, as the subject of dark comedic relief, is an intricate aspect of Mexican folklore.
+Death, as the subject of dark comedic relief, is an intricate aspect of Mexican folklore and celebrated yearly on the 2nd of November.
+This grim holiday is aptly named “Day of the Holy Death.”
 Both La Parkas, with their outfits, are applauding and recognizing our connection with death and eternity.

 Adolfo Ibarra, who became the original La Parka in 1992 in AAA Mexico, asserts that he came up with the idea in a dream that resembled more like a macabre nightmare.